CobiaSystems/CobiaAPI/README.md

 API Documentation
 ===

-This is a REST-style API that uses JSON for serialization and OAuth for authentication
+This is a REST-style API that uses JSON for serialization and OAuth for authentication.

 Making a request
 ----------------